vizplus/viz-faq/faq-en.md

 ### How do I transfer viz tokens from one account to another?

-In any application like a ‘wallet’ or ‘personal account’ in VIZ, you will surely find a section for transferring tokens.
+In any application like a ‘wallet’ or ‘Personal Portal’ in VIZ, you will surely find a section for transferring tokens.
 You will only need the name of the recipient account and your private active key.
 If desired or necessary, you can write a message, comment or service data with the transfer.
 The recipient sees the transfer information almost immediately, then about a minute later, the transaction is finally saved in the blockchain.

 ### How do I use checks?

 Checks allow you to transfer liquid viz tokens **outside the blockchain**.
-You create a check at the expense of your liquid tokens in the application (one or another wallet or [Personal Account](https://my.viz.plus)) and save the public and secret parts.
+You create a check at the expense of your liquid tokens in the application (one or another wallet or [Personal Portal](https://my.viz.plus)) and save the public and secret parts.
 Then, in any way - either via the internet or on paper - you transfer the secret part to another person who ‘cashes’ it into their account in the same application by entering the secret part received from you into the appropriate field.

 When creating a checks, tokens are withdrawn from your ‘account’ to the check, so you will not be able to spend them.
 But if the check is not used, it can be ‘cashed’ back to your account.